• Skip to primary navigation

 • Volpino Italiano = a spitz-type breed of dog

 While dogs are often classified into breeds, it is just as common for them to be classified by their function in human society.
-Common dog types according to function include: cane domestico (house dog), cane da caccia (hunting dog), cane da guardia (guard dog), cane da pastore (sheepdog), cane di razza (purebred), cane guida (guide dog), cane della polizia (police dog) and cane da corsa (racing dog).
+Common dog types according to function include: cane domestico (domestic / pet dog), cane da caccia (hunting dog), cane da guardia (guard dog), cane da pastore (sheep dog or herding dog), cane di razza (purebred), cane guida (guide dog), cane della polizia (police dog) and cane da corsa (racing dog).

 relaxed dog on the grass